 How many treatments will I need and how often should I come?

-True healing takes time and efforts.
-Each person’s body is unique and we all respond to the same type of treatment at a various pace.
-Depends upon the duration of presence, severity, and nature of the chief complaints, the practitioner will estimate the total number of treatments you will need.
+True healing takes time and effort.
+Each person’s body is unique and we all respond to the same type of treatment at various pace.
+Depends upon the duration of the presence, severity, and nature of the chief complaints, the practitioner will estimate the total number of treatments you will need.
 Some acute conditions, such as ankle sprain, may only require one to three treatments.
 A general rule of thumb for a majority of chronic or internal disorders, four to six weeks’ treatments (12 to 18 sessions) are recommended.
 Some degenerative conditions may require 40 treatments or more.
 Patients often experience prompt relief after treatment, however, they may need care every other week or once per month for several months to sustain the improvement.
 However, the patient has the right to expect that their major health concerns will be addressed and treated in a direct and timely manner.

 Is acupuncture covered by insurance?

 Nowadays, a growing number of insurance companies reimburse for acupuncture treatments.
 Consult your insurer for the terms of coverage on your policy.
 We accept all types of PPO plans, most HMO plans, authorized workers’ compensation referrals, and personal injury cases.
 We also offer a variety of treatment plans with different numbers of visits and affordable cash prices.
 Detailed pricing for single or multiple treatments will be discussed after the consultation and exams.
 Cash, credit card, and check are accepted.

 “The benefit of acupuncture is clear, and the complications and potential adverse effects of acupuncture are low compared with medication.”